Berens River

 The Berens River is a river in the provinces of Manitoba and Ontario, Canada.
 It flows west from an unnamed lake in Kenora District, Ontario, and discharges its waters into Lake Winnipeg near the community and First Nation of Berens River, Manitoba.
 The river has a number of lakes along its course, and many rapids.

 History

 The river has been a First Nations traditional hunting and fishing area for thousands of years.
 It was first travelled by European explorers in 1767, who descended the river to Lake Winnipeg after having crossed over from the Severn River.
 The river was named for Joseph Berens, then governor or the Hudson's Bay Company (HBC).

 Several HBC posts and one of the Northwest Company were established at the mouth, upriver, and even at the mouth of the Pigeon River further south, the first in 1814.
-The river system became an HBC trade route.
+The river system became an HBC trade route between the Berens River Post at Lake Winnipeg and Little Grand Rapids (about 90 mi upstream) and even further inland.